marinadegames/codewars/readme.md

 # What is this repository? #

-Hello!
+👋 Hello!
 My name is Eugene!
-I learn JS and framework React.
+👨‍💻 I learn JS and framework React.
-I really want to become a programmer.
+🤟 I really want to become a programmer.

-This is my Git-repository where I save the solved tasks to CodeWars..
+💪 This is my Git-repository where I save the solved tasks to CodeWars..

 ***

-## Good Luck me!))) ##
+## 😁 Good Luck for me!))) ##